 This sentence tells us that there are only two options however there is no mention to the wealth of other choices that could be considered such as reducing the use of motor vehicles or using cleaner versions of these.

-A form of logical fallacy which is used to attack someone’s character instead of their argument or opinion.
+A form of logical fallacy that is used to attack someone’s character instead of their argument or opinion.
 Let’s take a look at an example of this.

 The strategies of Greenpeace are not effective since they are just a bunch of lazy, unclean tree huggers.